Once you have had these fruits, you’ll always want to have them, again and again, year after year.

 Junglee Gimaani / Himalayan Coralberry

-This is mildly sweet tasting small berry, usually found in the later part of the summers and rainy season.
+This is a mildly sweet tasting small berry with some citrous accents, usually found in the later part of the summers and rainy season.
 It has a single small seed.
 Villagers say that bears love Gimaani and so most of the villagers don’t let it grow close to their houses.

 Kirmando / Kilmora / Barberry